uber/AutoDispose/README.md

 --------

 The idea is simple: construct your chain like any other, and then at subscription you simply prefix your observer/consumer/etc implementations with a wrapping `AutoDispose` call.
-In every daye use, it usually look like this:
+In every day use, it usually look like this:

 ```java